McLean Hospital 115 Mill Street Belmont, MA 02478

 Led by Cheryl Cronin, MBA, MA, the team consists of clinicians and staff from McLean’s Center of Excellence in Substance Use Disorders, including Fernside, one of McLean’s Signature Recovery Programs.
 The highly competitive contest solicited ideas that disrupt health care as usual and garnered submissions from more than 50 Partners HealthCare teams.

-The winning app, Integrated Support Now, is a digital adaptation of an evidence-based treatment for people suffering from co-occurring substance use and mood disorders.
+The winning app, Integrated Support Now, is a digital adaptation of an evidence-based treatment for people struggling with co-occurring substance use and mood disorders.
 The treatment, integrated group therapy (IGT), was developed by Center Chief Roger D. Weiss, MD, who is a member of the winning team.
 The platform will translate IGT to a digital format.

 “We were thrilled to win the challenge,” said Cronin.
 “It will be exciting to see this idea become a reality.
 We know that IGT works in person and hope that the digital platform will make this treatment accessible to many more people.”